Mahad410/taotnpwaft/CODESTYLE.md

 - Brackets (), [] and {}
 - Spacing and Indenting
+- Usage and placement of ; and ,

+Our fonts are:

+ Google Fonts, all 'Regular'
+ - Roboto
+ - Monsterrat
+ - Lato
+ - Open Sans

+Our colors are:

+ -

+Please use code languages and styles compatible with up to 2 previous version releases.

 We will be using either Travis CI/CD and/or CircleCI/CD where noted.